javigon/lightnvm-hw/README.md

 A bash script called sanity.sh is also provided as an alternative for single fio tests.

+Note that both scripts must be launched with root privileges due to fio

 TODO: -c: Add single test support as in sanity.sh <br />
 TODO: Load/unload LightNVM target for each test